-A special thanks to Mr. Mark Reid, formerly of the Canadian Military Museum for his help in sorting out my temporary case of
+A special thanks to Mr. Mark Reid, formerly of the Canadian Military Museum for his help in sorting out the likely medals seen in this photograph.

-Even at this late date he is armed with an early mark Martini Henry rifle.
+Even at this late date the KAR were armed with converted Martini-Enfield rifles.

 4 1/2 inches by 6 inches (11 cm x 15 cm)